charunayadusumilli/Hanu-edu/README.md

 # Welcome to your Lovable project

 ## Project info
-## Testing

 **URL**: https://lovable.dev/projects/704766d1-ebee-47aa-83c2-e3ed01506029

 ## How can I edit this code?

 There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/704766d1-ebee-47aa-83c2-e3ed01506029) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**